austintgriffith/web2-to-web3-curriculum/week1/week-1-notes.md

 #### Gas Fees

 Every transaction on the blockchain has a cost.
 So when you want to send tokens you need to pay the price called **gas fee**.
 Gas is the measure of the unit to denote the cost for a transaction.
 Accordingly, gas fees are the fees that are paid to the network to process the transactions.

 On Ethereum, gas fees are paid in ETH and denoted in gwei.

-**TO DO: ADD FURTHER READING** https://ethereum.org/en/developers/docs/intro-to-ethereum/

-### 🥅 Goals TODO
+### 🥅 Goals
 - [ ] Setup a metamask wallet
 - [ ] Add Test Netwoks to metamask
 - [ ] Get some Testnet ETH